Lanre-gabriel/Agent-performance-Dashboard-PowerBi-/README.md

 **1. High Workload Impacts Service Quality**

 Agents handling the highest number of tickets do not necessarily deliver the best outcomes.
-James Miller, despite handling the most tickets, records the lowest CSAT and resolution rate.
+**James Miller**, despite handling the most tickets, records the lowest CSAT and resolution rate.

 **Insight:**
 High workload may negatively impact service quality.